dlab-berkeley/programming-fundamentals/shell/1-1_fildir.md

 As you can see, it also displays another special directory that's just called `.`, which means "the current working directory".
 It may seem redundant to have a name for it, but we'll see some uses for it soon.

-> #### Orthogonality
+> #### Phone Home
 >
-> The special names `.` and `..` don't belong to `ls`; they are interpreted
-> the same way by every program.
-For example, if we are in `/users/nelle/data`,
-> the command `ls ..` will give us a listing of `/users/nelle`.
-When the
+> If you ever want to get to the home directory immediately, you can use the
+> shortcut `~`.
+For example, type `cd ~` and you'll get back home in a jiffy.
+> `~` will also stand in for your home directory in paths, so for instance
-> meanings of the parts are the same no matter how they're combined,
+> `~/data` is the same as `/home/oski/data`
-> programmers say they are **orthogonal**: Orthogonal systems tend to be
-> easier for people to learn because there are fewer special cases and
-> exceptions to keep track of.

-### Nelle's Pipeline: Organizing Files
+### Rochelle's Pipeline: Organizing Files

-Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
+Knowing just this much about files and directories, Rochelle is ready to organize the files that the protein assay machine will create.
 First, she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
 Inside that, she creates a directory called `2012-07-03`, which is the date she started processing the samples.
 She used to use names like `conference-paper` and `revised-results`, but she found them hard to understand after a couple of years.
 (The final straw was when she found herself creating a directory called `revised-revised-results-3`.)

 > Nelle names her directories "year-month-day", with leading zeroes for months
 > and days, because the shell displays file and directory names in